Frequently Asked Questions

 In our case we want to purchase hybrid buses from an existing contract.
 The bus is exactly what we are looking for but the contract does not require a performance bond.
 Our internal policy requires that we have a performance bond for all rolling stock procurements.
 If we ask and the vendor agrees to this does it require a sole source justification?
 We would pay for the additional cost of the bond.

 Adding a performance bond requirement would not be an impediment to “piggybacking" this bus contract.
 However, you should carefully review the FTA requirements for using existing contracts before proceeding with the procurement.
-FTA requirements are discussed in (1) the Best Practices Procurement Manual (BPPM) Section 6.3.3 - Joint Procurements of Rolling Stock and Piggybacking, and (2) FTA Circular 4220.1F, Chapter V 7. - "Existing Contracts" (Posted: May 2010)
+FTA requirements are discussed in (1) the Best Practices Procurement Manual (BPPM) Section 3.3.4 and (2) FTA Circular 4220.1F, Chapter V 7. - "Existing Contracts".
+(Revised: May 2017)

 After reading the piggybacking guidelines under 6.3.3 of the BPPM, there is no mention of piggybacking off of foreign government contracts.
 Is doing so permissible?
 Are there a special set of guidelines for piggybacking off of a foreign contract?
 Implications?
 Are there any materials or sources that may address this question?